hoangsonww/Spot-the-Scam-AI-Job-Fraud/ARCHITECTURE.md

 ---

-With this architecture, Spot the Scam maintains a reproducible end-to-end pipeline, calibrated serving layer, and user-facing analytics dashboard ready for operational deployment or further research iterations. !*** End Patch
+With this architecture, Spot the Scam maintains a reproducible end-to-end pipeline, calibrated serving layer, and user-facing analytics dashboard ready for operational deployment or further research iterations.